Take Control of Leakage

 Apply these statistics to the entire UK water network, and 55,018 km of the UK’s mains pipelines are likely to show evidence of leakage if pressure tested.
 This equates to 67,122 million litres per kilometre of potential water leakage over 35 years.

-Download Ant Hire Solutions' best practice eBook 'Take Control: Nine Steps to Leak-Free New Networks' designed to help water companies and contractors plan and perform trouble-free hydrostatic pressure tests and pipeline repairs.
+Download Ant Hire Solutions' best practice guide 'Experts guide to pipeline pressure testing.
+Get it right first time' designed to help water companies and contractors plan and perform trouble-free hydrostatic pressure tests and pipeline repairs.

 Delivering new Leak-Free Networks

 Given the scale of the challenge, every contractor and water company need to ensure they are doing everything possible to eliminate leakage in new networks and contributing to the long-term sustainability of our water supply.